Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Asymptotic Normality

 \textbf{Remark.} The result follows from the linear representation of Theorem~\ref{thm:CLT} applied at the random level \(\hat z\), combined with a first--order expansion of \(\hat F(\bar Y)\) around \(F(m)\).
 The detailed argument is given in Appendix~\ref{app:mean-clt}.
 The key simplification is that

 showing first--order equivalence to the sample mean for every \(h \ge 0\).

-This CLT allows a direct efficiency comparison between the sample mean and its smoothed competitors $\hat q(\hat z,h)$.
-This result is the key theoretical tool for answering the question whether a smoothed estimator \(\hat q(\hat z,h)\) can outperform the sample mean \(\bar Y\).
+This CLT allows a direct efficiency comparison between the sample mean and its interpolated competitors $\hat q(\hat z,h)$.
+This result is the key theoretical tool for answering the question whether a interpolated estimator \(\hat q(\hat z,h)\) can outperform the sample mean \(\bar Y\).